AnSa30-06/agent-narrator-for-windows/README.md

-# agent-narrator
+# agent-narrator-for-windows

-**Hear your coding agents work.** A terminal-native CLI that tails every live agent session on your machine (Claude Code and Codex), distills each step into one calm spoken line with a bring-your-own-key LLM, and reads it aloud.
-Errors and "the agent needs you" moments always speak first, and every agent announces when it goes idle or gets back to work.
+**Basically Hear your coding agents work.** It's a terminal-native CLI that tails every live agent session on your machine (Claude Code and Codex), distills each step into one calm spoken line with a bring-your-own-key LLM, and reads it aloud.
+Errors and "the agent needs you" moments always speak first(so your work never stops), and every agent announces when it goes idle or gets back to work.

 Run a stack of agents without staring at a stack of terminals.